rajexcited/personal-finance-ui/test-cases/settings/income-type/update-income-type-tc3.md

 ## Preconditions:

 User is logged in and active.
 User is on the `view income type` page.
 A income type exists.
-A income exists of income type `Office Supplies`
+A income exists of income type `Wage`

 ## Steps to Execute: